-U.S. News & World Report’s “America's Best Graduate Schools 2014” ranks the Bentley University Graduate School of Business one of the top 100 business schools in the nation and one of the top five in New England.
+U.S. News & World Report’s “America's Best Graduate Schools 2015” ranks the Bentley University Graduate School of Business Professional MBA (PT) program among the top 75 in the country at #64 and #6 in New England.

 The Princeton Review

-Beyond Grey Pinstripes, a biennial survey and popular alternative ranking of business schools by the Aspen Institute, named the Bentley Graduate School of Business to its Global 100 list for 2011-2012.
+Beyond Grey Pinstripes, a biennial survey and popular alternative ranking of business schools by the Aspen Institute, named the Bentley Graduate School of Business to its Global 100 list for 2011-2012 in the organization's last publication.
 The prestigious ranking of MBA programs highlights schools that incorporate social and environmental issues into their curriculum and research, looking beyond reputation and test scores to measure how well schools prepare their students for the environmental, social and ethical complexities of modern-day business.
 In the most recent edition, Bentley ranked #58, and top 5 in New England.
 149 business schools from 22 countries participated in the survey.